GENERAL TERMS AND CONDITIONS OF TICKET AND ASSOCIATED PRODUCT SALES

 All M-Tickets must be downloaded onto a mobile phone through a dedicated application.

 The Ticketholder presents the QR code to the Circuit access control systems and scans such code into the dedicated computerized systems.
 The Ticketholder must therefore make sure their device has enough battery to operate during the Circuit access control.
 The GIP does not make any substitute devices available and declines all responsibility if the Circuit access control fails for reasons unrelated to a breach by it (e.g., Ticketholder’s mobile phone incompatible or defective).

 ARTICLE 12 – TICKET / PRODUCT TRANSFERS

 All transfers for a fee, resale, offers of resale, or exchanges or offers to exchange a Ticket or Product for any consideration whatsoever that are not made in the context of any resale network or platform that may be authorized by the GIP is strictly prohibited.

 12.2 – Promotional and/or Marketing Activities

 Subject to the GIP’s express and exceptional consent, it is strictly prohibited:

-- To use or try to use any Ticket as the basis for any promotional, advertising, commercial purpose, in particular as the prize in any contest, game, internal encouragement operations or any action of such type;
+- To use or try to use any Ticket or Product as the basis for any promotional, advertising, commercial purpose, in particular as the prize in any contest, game, internal encouragement operations or any action of such type;

 - To engage in any commercial activity during the Event, inside or near the Circuit;